RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 Copyright Act.
 First, the breach-of-confidence claim requires Montz to show that Pilgrim disclosed confidential material (i.e., the ideas embodied in  Montz's materials) to third parties.
-Maj. op. at 981-82.
 But a copyright affords its owner the same right: the right against unauthorized disclosure of copyrighted work.
 Second, the breach-of-confidence claim requires that Montz show Pilgrim breached a confidential relationship or entrustment.
-Maj. op. at 981-82.
 Yet a breach of a relationship of trust does not, by itself, transform the nature of an action.
 The breach-of-confidence claim still asserts rights protected by the Copyright Act; the only difference is that the rights are asserted against a particular person (i.e., someone with whom the copyright holder had a confidential relationship).
 But the right against